ronaldroe/pi-garage-door-controller/README.md

 Control garage doors with a Raspberry Pi, including state monitoring via limit or reed switches.

-Built on a Pi Zero, using Node v11.15.0 and MongoDB v2.4.14.
+Built on a Pi Zero, using Node v11.15.0.

 ## Table of Contents